itsdarklikehell/showet/README.md

 ## Todo

-(for now only retroarch is supported, have not yet implemented any other emulator support.)
+(for now only retroarch emulation is supported, have not yet implemented any other emulator support.)

 - [ ] Clean up and finish the rest of this too damn long README.md file or make some awesome ascii art filled cli help/documentation or wiki thing...
 - [ ] Alambik Stuff...